fbpx

 If you need to add this to your water, do so before adding any other chemicals.
 This neutralizes metals in the water before they can stain your hot tub or harm your equipment.

-2. Add alkalinity and pH increaser or decreaser
+2. Add Alkalinity and pH Increaser or Decreaser

-Your pH helps your sanitizer work more effectively.
-And Alkalinity helps prevent fluctuations in pH, so it’s important to adjust this level first.
-Alkalinity and pH go hand-in-hand, so adjusting one can affect the other.
-That’s why it’s important to add your chemicals one at a time, wait for them to dissolve, then retest your water.
-And remember, you can always add more, so don’t overdo it.
+That’s why it’s important to add your chemicals one at a time, wait for them to dissolve, and then retest your water.
+Remember, you can always add more, so don’t overdo it.
 Start with a few tablespoons if your levels are only a bit off.

 And after adding each chemical, let them circulate for at least 20 minutes, then retest your water.